TheAgilityCollective/DNA/_docs/index.md

 What is this?
 =============

-This site describes our operating model.
-It describes how we work and why.
-This operating model is based on the [open-source](http://en.wikipedia.org/wiki/Open_source) Crisp DNA forked on github.
+This site describes our operating model ...the how we work, and why.
+This model is based on the [open-source](http://en.wikipedia.org/wiki/Open_source) Crisp DNA, forked on github.

 [The Agility Collective](http://theagilitycollective.com) is a consulting company operating in Australia and New Zealand.
 We aren't a very typical consulting company.
 For example: